fordbedia/basic-webpack-configuration/md/vue/readme.md

-Let's assume you have configured the [Setup and Installation](https://github.com/fordbedia/basic-webpack-configuration#setup-and-installation) and [Basic Wepback Configuration](https://github.com/fordbedia/basic-webpack-configuration#basic) as explained from
+Let's assume you have configured the [Setup and Installation](https://github.com/fordbedia/basic-webpack-configuration#setup-and-installation) and [Basic Wepback Configuration](https://github.com/fordbedia/basic-webpack-configuration#basic)

 Let's install `vue-loader` and `vue-template-compiler`